 What follows is a list of some of those behaviors:

-Unsafe sex: The sex addict may not think about or even care about the potential for getting a sexually transmitted disease.
-If he is in a highly agitated state and the opportunity avails itself to him he might have unprotected.
+- Unsafe sex: The sex addict may not think about or even care about the potential for getting a sexually transmitted disease.
+If he is in a highly agitated state and the opportunity avails itself to him he might have unprotected sex.

 Depending on its severity, sex therapy for sexual addiction or compulsive sexual behavior may include inpatient treatment, medication and ongoing outpatient treatment as well.

-Bear in mind that although you may think of sex addiction as a cop out or convenient excuse for a cheater or for someone who likes to have a lot of sex, the problem can be a lot more complex and needs to be treated seriously with the help of an experienced professional.
+Although many may think of sex addiction as a cop out or convenient excuse for a cheater or for someone who likes to have a lot of sex (and there are those who do use this as an excuse), the problem can be a lot more complex.
+Therefore, each case should be judged on its own merits.